apostrophecms/passport-bridge/README.md

 ### What if it doesn't work?

 Feel free to open an issue but be sure to provide full specifics and a test project.
 Note that some strategies may not follow the standard practices this module is built upon.
 Those written by Jared Hanson, the author of Passport, or following his best practices should work well.
 You might want to test directly with the sample code provided with that strategy module first, to rule out problems with the module or with your configuration of it.

+### How can I debug the system?

+By default this module will log quite a bit of information in a development environment, using the `debug` ApostropheCMS log level.
+When `NODE_ENV` is production this logging is suppressed by default.
+See the [`@apostrophecms/log` module documentation](https://docs.apostrophecms.org/guide/logging.html) for information how to change this.